bitcoin/bitcoin/src/blsct/arith/README.md

 ### From scratch
 Below is one way of developing a new implementation of `Generic Arith Classes`:

-1. Define the top-level structure that exposes aliases to its associated `Scalar`, `Point`, and `Initializer` classes.
+1. Define the top-level structure that exposes aliases to its associated `Scalar` and `Point` classes.
 Let each alias point to an empty class.

 2. Define a user class that takes the top-level class as a type parameter.

-3. Obtain `Scalar`, `Point` and `Initializer` classes from the type parameter in the user class.
+3. Obtain `Scalar` and `Point` classes from the type parameter in the user class.
 If `Scalars` and/or `Points` class(es) are needed, use `Elements` class which is a helper class to generate a vector class of `Scalar` or `Point` with commonly used functions.

    Below is an example taken from [range_proof_logic.h](../range_proof/range_proof_logic.h):